 Trade and other payables represent liabilities for goods and services provided to the Shire prior to the end of the financial year that are unpaid and arise when the Shire becomes obliged to make future payments in respect of the purchase of these goods and services.
 The amounts are unsecured, are recognised as a current liability and are usually paid within 30 days of recognition.
-The carrying amounts of trade and other payables are occurred (start of the next financial year), refundable at the request of the ratepayer.
-Rates received in advance are initially recognised as a financial liability.
-When the taxable event occurs, the financial liability is extinguished and the Shire recognises income for the prepaid rates that have not been refunded.
+The carrying amounts of trade and other payables are considered to be the same as their fair values, due to their short-term nature.